 Swauk Campground offers a historic CCC picnic shelter for day use guests and 21 trailer/ tent sites.
 The sites are equipped with tables and campfire rings with grills.
 Two vault toilets and drinking water are also available on site.

 Host must provide their own RV, trailer, or camper.
 Sites require self-containment.
-Host will be provided with solar panels, water barrels with onsite filling, propane, and macerator.
+Host may be provided with solar panels.
 Host will be reimbursed for propane and receive $28/day.
 Host will also be reimbursed for mileage to travel from campgrounds.